Mining One Bitcoin: Time, Difficulty, and Profitability

 The internet is full of advice for solo miners: install solar panels, put up a wind turbine in your backyard, heat your greenhouse with ASIC exhaust.
 Sounds romantic.
 In practice — it's nonsense.

-Cost of electricity isn't a menu item you can order like a side salad.
+The cost of electricity isn't a menu item you can order like a side salad.
 It's a survival condition.
 Either you have access to wholesale rates of $0.03–0.04 per kWh, or you're not in mining.

 A solar array capable of powering an S21 XP costs as much as three of those miners and doesn't work at night.
 A backyard wind turbine is a point of pride, but not a source of stable 24/7 hashrate.
 Heat recycling?
 When your miner sits in a data center alongside thousands of others, your job isn't to heat greenhouses — it's to avoid getting burned by your electricity bills.